 Mineral Asset Valuation.
 For geoscientists responsible for the Technical Valuation and Market Valuation of Mineral Assets defined in 2015 Edition of the VALMIN Code, or subsequent updates to that Code of Practice.

 Other Specialist Geoscience.
 For geoscientists in other specialist areas.
 This Field of Practice includes researchers in such diverse fields of geoscience as mineralogy, petrology, volcanology, palaeontology, atmospheric geophysics, and meteorite research.

 Notes to consider:

 The voluntary registered grade of membership is designed to be self-regulatory, meet the minimum requirements of any State or Federal legislation for professional standards, and help maintain professional standards and a high level of competence among geoscience practitioners.

 The requirements for RPGeo include formal qualification of a tertiary geoscience degree or equivalent approved by the AIG Federal Council, and a minimum of five years of experience of a responsible nature and involving exercise of independent judgement in the nominated Field of Practice.

 Four referees, two of whom must be AIG members, must attest to the knowledge of the applicant’s professional work and experience in the nominated Field of Practice.

 The names of applicants for registration are published in the AIG News for peer review and acceptance.
 Interviews are an option at the discretion of the Registration Board.

 Registered Professional Geoscientists are required to undergo continuing professional development and to keep a record of the activities undertaken.

-- CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training and private reading of learned publications.
+CPD activities typically include attendance at conferences, undertaking relevant postgraduate education including extension courses, in-house courses, distance learning, on-the-job training and private reading of learned publications.

 As members of the AIG, Registered Professional Geoscientists are bound by the Institute’s Code of Ethics as a condition of their membership.
 They may use the postnominal denoting their status, RPGeo or Registered Professional Geoscientist.
 RPGeos are issued with a stamp identifying the Institute, the position of Registered Professional Geoscientist, the member, and a registered number.
 This may be used in endorsing reports to identify the author’s status.

+Click here to download the Guidelines for applying for Registration as an RPGeo.
+This document includes further details on what constitutes CPD activities.
 If you believe that you would be eligible for Registration, the RPGeo application kit is available from the AIG Secretariat office on-line (click here to download a kit in pdf format)